 But don’t we need corporate sponsorship to keep the arts alive?

 As part of the government’s austerity package, in 2011 the Arts Council suffered the worst cuts for thirty years.
 As a result, the RSC lost 15% of their funding.
 According to Philip Goff of Art Uncut: ‘Cuts to government funding of the arts makes our culture vulnerable to market forces, and we should be clamouring to get government support back’.
 Recent governments have encouraged more corporate sponsorship of the arts in an attempt to fill the gap left by reductions in public funding, but this is a fickle source of money at best.
 Business investment in the arts fell by 7% in 2010/11, reaching a lower level than in 2004/05.
+Corporations like BP and Shell are usually only interested in sponsoring established “prestige” institutions and events, as this gives them far more brand exposure than supporting small theatres or experimental art.

 Out, damned logo!
 Out, we say!